 - Collaborate with and participate in community-led, mutually beneficial, non-exploitative relationships in our research and practice and to participate in nonviolent actions that spur critical dialogue and embody anti-oppressive social work practice

 - Advocate for inclusive and transformative social, environmental and political change

 As an institution committed to the public good, we dedicate ourselves to developing a culture of critical consciousness that promotes anti-discriminatory programs and policies through our educational and scholarship efforts.
 We will continually address the intersectional nature of power, privilege and oppression in our interactions with clients, students, communities and each other.

 Gender Inclusive Communication Statement

-At the Graduate School of Social Work (GSSW), we encourage all students, staff, and faculty to use gender-inclusive writing and speech; which avoids references to gender unless pronouns are known.
-Whenever possible use gender neutral pronouns to include individuals whose gender is unknown or non-binary, as well as diverse groups of people.
+At the Graduate School of Social Work (GSSW) we encourage all students, staff, and faculty to use gender-inclusive writing and speech and to avoid references to gender unless pronouns are known.
 Assuming a person’s gender based on name or appearance can create communication that ignores essential aspects of one’s identity.
-For example, use “person” instead of “man or woman”, or say “they” instead of “he/she” to ensure that our whole community will be addressed in our communications.
-At GSSW, we encourage you to share your pronouns in your professional communications.
+Whenever possible use gender neutral pronouns to include individuals whose gender is unknown or non-binary.
+For example, use “person” instead of “man or woman”, say “they” instead of “he/she” and “you all” instead of “you guys” to ensure that our whole community is addressed in our communications.
+We also encourage you to share your pronouns in your professional communications.
 For more information on why this matters, please visit .

 Inclusive Excellence Committee